A Tiny Rental Bedroom Perfect for 2 Kids—And Then a Newborn Arrived

 Africa Daley-Clarke isn’t in the habit of buying new furniture without a really good reason.
 The Vitamin D Project blogger has adopted an extra-resourceful approach to curating her family’s two-bedroom London home, down to the decanted pantry staples and old theater chairs in the living room.
 But welcoming a newborn into the rental was an exception to that rule.
-The baby (due to arrive any day) will be sharing a space with two sisters, 4-year-old Israel and 2-year-old Ezra.
+The baby (due to arrive any day) will be sharing a space with two sisters.
 “My husband and I bit the bullet and bought a triple bunk bed,” says Daley-Clarke.

 Knowing sleep is a precious thing for a newborn, Daley-Clarke swapped out the old linen window treatments with secondhand blackout blinds she found on eBay.
 Each bunk is also swathed in fabric, so the little ones can be completely concealed come nap time.
 A suspended solar system and a custom banner reading “Joy Is Your Birthright” turn the corner into a bona fide dreamland.
 “That phrase is quite important to us when we’re raising the girls,” says Daley-Clarke.